BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

     and has a decent chance of including stuff from the legendary pools.
   * "Epic" treasure chests have an extremely high probability of dropping from the legendary pools.
+  * Mordecai's Stash (from the mission The Good, The Bad, and the Mordecai) has been changed to only drop sniper rifles, and vastly improves the gear quality.
   * Dice Chests (from the Tiny Tina DLC) will have a small chance of containing legendary loot on a "very high" roll.
   * Captain Scarlett DLC and Big Game Hunt DLC endgame chests were converted